shigeyukey/shige-addons-wiki/src/anki-leaderboard.md

 <!-- ----- -->

+### About Cheating

-### Q. Why are cheats permitted?
+#### Q. Why are cheats permitted?

-TLDR: Because it's much cheaper. like this:
+TLDR: Because it's much cheaper.
+If you're a billionaire and want to tip me $200 million for anti cheat measures feel free to contact me, thanks in advance🙏

 ![alt text](images/Leaderboard/08.jpg)